 |Winter 2013-14||December, January, February||September 11, 2013|

 Field trips are free for schools that serve McHenry County residents.
-On the first day of registration please limit your class to one field trip choice per season per site.
+On the first day of registration please limit your class to one field trip choice per season per site and/or one outreach program choice per season.
 You are welcome to check for availability of additional programs one week later.
-Refer to the Teachers’ Guide for information on which facility to call to schedule a field trip.
+Refer to the Teachers's Guide for information on which facility to call to schedule a field trip.

 Out-of-County Registration and Fees